I believe that high quality, whole food multi supplements can be one of the most important additions to help support your overall health.

 Especially since I travel around Asia and don’t exactly keep a strict food journal of which nutrients I’m consuming on a daily basis…

-I rely on whole food multivitamins to provide me with these main benefits:
+I rely on multivitamins to provide me with these main benefits:

 - To provide “nutritional insurance” for when I inevitably don’t consume adequate amounts of vitamins and minerals per day.